rochotoon/TEST/README.md

                       1) within the kenzan folder  run mvn spring-boot:run

-                      2) within an IDE , look for  kenzanApplication.java class and run it.
+                      2) within an IDE , look for  kenzanApplication.java class and run it as "java application console".

                       3) within the kenzan folder run mvn clean install , then after folder target is generated just  go there look for a file called : interview-0.0.1-SNAPSHOT.war  and within a terminar execute : java -jar interview-0.0.1-SNAPSHOT.war